ibm-cloud-docs/direct-link/getting-started.md

 ![direct-link-decision-tree](/images/flow.png)

 Currently, the new Direct Link Dedicated is a "limited availability" release, offered in North America (Washington, D.C. and Dallas markets) with more locations being rolled out in the new year.
-See [What's new?](/docs/direct-link?topic=direct-link-what-s-new) for more information.
+See [Release notes](/docs/direct-link?topic=direct-link-what-s-new) for more information.
 {: note}

 ## Learn more